eclipse-tractusx/tractusx-edc/.github/ISSUE_TEMPLATE/feature_request.md

 ---

-_If you are missing a feature or have an idea how to improve this project that should first be discussed, please feel free to open up a [discussion](https://github.com/eclipse-tractusx/tractusx-edc/discussions/categories/ideas)._
+discussed, please feel free to open up a [discussion](https://github.com/eclipse-tractusx/tractusx-edc/discussions/categories/ideas)._

 **Is your feature request related to a problem?
 Please describe.**